CAS Authentication Explained

 Important details

-• Notice that the users password is never seen by app.example.com.
-Only login.example.com ever sees the password which adds an extra layer of security.
+- Notice that the users password is never seen by

-• CAS single logout exists to solve this issue with multiple sessions.
+.
+Only when the sessions for both services expire or are destroyed will the user have to login again. - CAS single logout exists to solve this issue with multiple sessions.
 But that's a blog topic for another day.

-• Additional information beyond the username can be sent in the validation response from the server.
+- Additional information beyond the username can be sent in the validation response from the server.
 But that is a messy topic, so it will also have to wait for a future blog post.

-• This is all standard CAS protocol stuff, but there are other things that certain CAS servers and clients support that are outside of the core standard and they don't always play nice with each other.
+- This is all standard CAS protocol stuff, but there are other things that certain CAS servers and clients support that are outside of the core standard and they don't always play nice with each other.

 Please leave a comment if there are any questions you have about CAS or anything you'd like to see me cover in future a blog post.
 I've worked with CAS quite a bit in the last few years and I've found there is a shortage of good information out there.
 So it's something I'd like to revisit in the future.